Student Disability Resources

 Describe the Classroom Accommodations You May Need:

 For example, if you have a learning disability, it may be recommended that you have extended time when testing.
 You should clearly explain how special testing can be arranged.
 Another example would be if you need a sign/oral interpreter.
 Explain where you and the interpreter will sit and what will take place.
-Faculty may contact Disability Services for further clarification or additional questions.
+Faculty may contact Student Disability Resources for further clarification or additional questions.

 Know How You Will Be Evaluated:

 Ask what will be required of you in terms of exams, in-class projects, out-of-class projects, research papers, classroom presentations, etc. If these are areas in which you need accommodations, address them to the instructor.
-If you and the instructor are not sure about the best and most reasonable accommodations, consult with the counselor in Disability Services.
+If you and the instructor are not sure about the best and most reasonable accommodations, consult with the counselor in Student Disability Resources.

 Discuss with your instructor how your work will be evaluated.
 Will you be graded on oral work or written work if you have a hearing/speech impairment?
 Be sure both you and the instructor understand grading criteria and the type of exams you will take (i.e., oral, written).
 Also, special testing techniques, such as overheads, slides or films, are sometimes used during test periods.
-If you have arranged with Disability Services to take your exam outside of your classroom, other arrangements should be made with your instructor to compensate for that part of the exam.
+If you have arranged with Student Disability Resources to take your exam outside of your classroom, other arrangements should be made with your instructor to compensate for that part of the exam.

 Come To A Clear Agreement: